 The system components must be maintained in excellent condition so that the access of vermin is effectively blocked.
 If such creatures are present in the house and in this particular system, you must take all measures to eliminate them and to prevent future infestation.
 If the problem is serious, you may have to adopt a complete program for protection.

 Finally, you should not panic about viruses accumulating in the air vents of your house.
-When you take he appropriate protective measures, you and your loved ones will be effectively safeguarded.
+When you take him appropriate protective measures, you and your loved ones will be effectively safeguarded.